Skyline Idle Problems

 The Nissan Skyline is legendary, thanks to far too many appearances in video games, movies, and manga.
 While the car is certainly way too much fun to be legal, it's not without its problems.
 The RB series of engines that powered the most desirable Skylines (we'll say the cutoff point is the RB20DE, anything lower is probably not worth fixing) have a habit of developing idle problems, particularly as they work their way into their upper teenage years.

 Instead of covering the R32, R33 and R34, I'll cover everything that could possibly cause an idle problem across all three generations of the car.
-I suppose this guide could also cover the RB20 powered R31 Skylines as well, though I'm not 100% sure about that, as I believe there's only one or two R31 Skylines in all of Canada, and I've never actually seen one in person.
+I suppose this guide could also cover the RB20 powered R31 Skylines as well, though I'm not 100% sure about that, as I believe there are only one or two R31 Skylines in all of Canada, and I've never actually seen one in person.

-Pops, misses, and stalls.
+Pops, Misses, and Stalls

 There's a good chance that if you ever find yourself owning and driving an RB powered Skyline, you'll also run into the inevitable idle problems.
 These typically manifest themselves as pops, misses, or stalls caused by rpm's dropping.
-In this author's case, it started as a slight pop every now and then, turned into a very audible "miss", and then manifested itself as stalling when coming to a stop and stepping on the clutch.
+In this author's case, it started as a slight pop now and then, turned into a very audible "miss," and then manifested itself as stalling when coming to a stop and stepping on the clutch.

-Diagnostics and potential fixes
+Diagnostics and Potential Fixes